bbcawodu/careadvisors-backend/docs/API_Version_2/Care_Advisor_Customer_API/index.md

 ```

 - Creating a row in the care_advisor_customer table.
-    - To create a row in the care_advisor_customer table, the value for the "db_action" key in the root object must equal "create_row".
+    - To create a row in the care_advisor_customer table, the value for the "db_action" key in the root object must equal "create".
     - Request root object information
         - Keys that MUST be omitted:
             - "id"